 Ayla is a devious little girl.
 She comes from an old species called the Sadak, known for their great psychokinetic powers.
 Her parents were killed during the great Sevenelevian Coupon Wars and she was adopted by a sweet alien family.The couple grew fearful, however, when suspicious things started happening around the house: evil drawings on the wall, weird sounds at night and dead rapper frogs in the garden.
 When they finally figured out Ayla's "gifts" and dark sense of humor, they turned her over to the Sunny-daisy School of Social Re-adjustment.A few short days and several fires later, she got transferred to a maximum security psychiatric ward where she went berserk and chose the nearest wall for her stage exit.
 Using her cute puppy-dog eye routine she managed to hitchhike her way across the galaxy and ended up with the Awesomenauts who, after her tantrums left half the ship in ruins, couldn't wait to get her in a droppod and away from their precious belongings.
 Still, she's a cherished member of the group, requiring only a gold-star sticker for her efforts on the field of battle!

-Difficult, But Awesome: When used at low enough health, Evil Eye can be the single highest damaging attack in the game, and/or cause one of the most severe movement-speed slows in the game.
+Difficult but Awesome: When used at low enough health, Evil Eye can be the second-most highest damaging attack in the game, and/or cause one of the most severe movement-speed slows in the game.
 However, you need to be at VERY low health to pull it off, making it incredibly risky.

-One of her upgrades reduces the amount of health you need to be missing, but not by much.
+One of her upgrades reduces the amount of health you need to be missing, but by a percentage shift.

 Troubling Unchildlike Behaviour: In addition to being Cute and Psycho, her items include macabre objects befitting harsh prisons and sociopaths, such as a toothbrush shank or prison guard's keys (with the guard's hand still holding onto them).